IÉ 201 Class: Common livery

 Locomotives 231 and 233 are painted in a common livery, which consists of light grey with a black stripe.
-The reason for this is that they are assigned for Enterprise duties and as part of the refurbishment of the Enterprise service, in 2015-2016, only six were given the full livery.
+The reason for this is that they are assigned for Enterprise duties and as part of the refurbishment of the Enterprise service, in 2015–2016, only six were given the full livery.
 Prior to this, some of those given the current livery had previously had the InterCity livery.
 As part of Iarnród Éireann's logo change, all InterCity 201's carry the new Iarnród Éireann logo, which includes the Irish flag, and for operational and safety reasons they do not operate cross border services, so a common colour scheme was adopted.
-After the cancellation of the Belmond Grand Hibernian in Ireland, locomotive 216 has been used on both Enterprise and Intercity services, it remains in the blue livery of the Belmond Grand Hibernian as of February 2023.
+After the cancellation of the Belmond Grand Hibernian in Ireland, locomotive 216 has been used on both Enterprise and Intercity services, it remains in the blue livery of the Belmond Grand Hibernian as of April 2024.

-List of locomotive names
+List of locomotives and names

 The entire class is named after Irish rivers, with the IÉ locomotives carrying two nameplates, one in Irish and one in English, on each side of the locomotive.
 As 208 and 209 are owned by Northern Ireland Railways, they carry English language only nameplates.
 The nameplates are trapezium shaped, with the names in upper case.
+Some of the class have had long periods out of service, some of these are outlined below.

 Current operations

 All of the non push-pull capable locomotives (201–205 and 210–214) were placed in storage at Inchicore during 2009, the last being 214 in July 2009.
 This was due to the withdrawal of the Mark 3 fleet and their replacement with 22000 Class DMUs on the vast majority of passenger services.
 This left only the Mark 4 Dublin–Cork services and the cross-border Enterprise service (with De Dietrich rolling stock) as the only locomotive hauled passenger services operated by Iarnród Éireann.

 The reduction in the number of locomotive hauled passenger workings, combined with the withdrawal of older GM locomotives, has seen 201 Class locomotives used on freight workings, whilst four push-pull capable units were transferred to join the original four dedicated locomotives in use on the Enterprise.

 In 2010 Iarnród Éireann planned to store some of its remaining push-pull capable Mark 3 coaches, which could potentially have been used with 201 Class locomotives to enhance Enterprise's service.
 However, most Mark 3 carriages were scrapped during 2013 and 2014.

 A fleet of 10 Mark 3 coaches were sold to Belmond Grand Hibernian, while 216 and 225 were earmarked be returned to service to handle the extra traffic generated by Belmond operation.
 In May 2016, 216 returned to service in Belmond livery, and has operated the Grand Hibernian almost exclusively since that time.

-225 was stopped after a fatal level crossing collision in 2010 which caused extensive underframe damage.
-On the 24th of October 2019 225 returned to traffic on IWT duties.
-After extensive testing, was returned to passenger service on 8 November 2019.